 On November 2, 2015, the International Day to End Impunity, Dawit Isaak spent his 5,000th day in custody.
 Dawit has been held in prison for over a decade without being charged or brought to trial by the Eritrean government.
-He is a playwright, writer, and co-owner with Setit, an independent newspaper published from 1997 until its forcible closure in 2001.
+He is a playwright, writer, and co-owner of Setit, an independent newspaper published from 1997 until its forcible closure in 2001.
 Recognized as one of the longest-detained journalists, Dawit Isaak has been held incommunicado without trial since 2001.

 Dawit Isaak was arrested on September 23, 2001, during a crackdown on independent press throughout Eritrea.
 He was held incommunicado by the government, and in 2012 he was hospitalized for torture suffered during imprisonment.
 Dawit has dual Eritrean and Swedish citizenship and has garnered attention in Sweden concerning his plight.
 Dawit has not been tried or charged with a single crime, though in August 2010, a senior Eritrean government adviser, Yemane Gebreab, stated that Dawit was in jail for “very serious crimes regarding Eritrea’s national security and survival as an independent state.”